Speaker to explore gay equality at UGA School of Law’s 106th Sibley Lecture

 He has published a field-establishing casebook, three monographs and dozens of law review articles articulating a legal and political framework for proper state treatment of sexual and gender minorities.
 The historical materials in his book Gaylaw: Challenging the Apartheid of the Closet formed the basis for an amicus brief he drafted for the Cato Institute and for much of the U.S. Supreme Court’s analysis in Lawrence v.
 Texas (2003), which invalidated consensual sodomy laws.

 Eskridge earned his B.A. summa cum laude from Davidson College and his masters degree from Harvard University.
 He then earned his J.D. from Yale, where he was the note and topics editor of The Yale Law Journal.

 The Sibley Lecture Series, established in 1964 by the Charles Loridans Foundation of Atlanta in tribute to the late John A. Sibley, is designed to attract outstanding legal scholars of national prominence to Georgia Law.
 Sibley was a 1911 graduate of the law school.

 Office of Communications and Public Relations, "Speaker to explore gay equality at UGA School of Law’s 106th Sibley Lecture" (2010).
 Press Releases.
-Paper 473.
+473.